MicrosoftDocs/power-automate-docs/articles/get-started-with-copilot.md

 [This article is prerelease documentation and is subject to change.]

 Copilot in Power Automate allows you to create automation that helps streamline your workflow through quick and easy natural language expressions.
 With Copilot, create a flow by describing what you need through multiple steps of conversation.
-Copilot stays with you from the beginning as you describe the requirements until you save and test the flow.
+Copilot is always available.

 Copilot can perform the following actions: